-Salamishah Tillet is an Associate Professor of English at the University of Pennsylvania.
-She has a secondary appointment in the Department of Africana Studies and is a Core Teaching and Faculty member of Gender, Sexuality, and Women's Studies.
+Salamishah Tillet is an Associate Professor of English and Africana Studies and a faculty member of the Alice Paul Center for Gender, Sexuality, and Women's Studies at the University of Pennsylvania.
 She received her Ph.D. in the History of American Civilization and A.M. in English from Harvard University and her M.A.T. from Brown University.
 She graduated Phi Beta Kappa from the University of Pennsylvania where she received her B.A. in English and Afro-American Studies.

 In 2010-11, she was the recipient of the Woodrow Wilson Foundation Fellow for Career Enhancement and served as a visiting fellow at the Center of African American Studies at Princeton University.
 In 2010, she was awarded the Edmund J. and Louise W. Kahn Award for Distinguished Teaching by an Assistant Professor at the University of Pennsylvania.
 In 2013-14, she was a Scholar-in-Residence at Schomburg Center for Research in Black Culture.